olada/reveal.js-basis/README.md

 # reveal.js-basis
-Serves as a basis if you want to create your own slides but don't want to always clone / fork the latest version of reveal.js
+Serves as a basis if you want to create your own slides but don't want to always clone / fork the latest version of reveal.js.
+If you don't know what reveal.js is, check out [https://revealjs.com/#/]

 # Project Initialization